INFO490/assignments/hw5/hw5.markdown

 First, write a function named `read_census()` that takes the filename (string) as an argument and returns pandas.DataFrame.

 - Use the [read_csv](http://pandas.pydata.org/pandas-docs/stable/io.html#io-read-csv-table) function in Pandas.
 - Don't forget that "MARHT" and "WKHP" had empty fields, which should actually be zero.
 When you first create a DataFrame from the census data, you will notice that these empty fields are filled with NaN (Not a Number).
-Use [pandas.DataFrame.fillna()](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.fillna.html) to replace NaN with 0s.
+Use [pandas.DataFrame.fillna()](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.fillna.html) to replace NaN's with 0's.

 #### Function: get_stats()